This actor will play Professor Utonium in The Powerpuff Girls

 Synopsis of The Powerpuff Girls

-The story centers on the adventures of three 7 or 6 year old girls who possess a wide variety of superpowers, known as The Powerpuff Girls: Bonbon, Bubble and Acorn.
-The plot in the episodes tend to be a variation of the superhero genre and fiction

-Highlighting the protagonists’ abilities when defending their city from evil assailants or giant monsters, villains such as Mojo Jojo, who usually deploy robots or destructive weaponry, sometimes fight with him.
+The story focuses on the adventures of three 7 or 6 year old girls who possess a wide variety of superpowers, known as The Super Chicks: Bonbon, Bubble and Acorn.
+The plot in the episodes tends to be a variation of the superhero genre and fiction highlighting the skills of the protagonists when defending their city from evil assailants or giant monsters.
+Sometimes they fight villains like Mojo Jojo, who at General implements robots or destructive weaponry.

 What is a real action series?